itcambridge/Double-Agent/codebase-documentation.md

 - **Footer/Header:** Update `footer.tsx` and `header.tsx` for navigation or company info changes.
 - **SEO:** Update `metadata` exports and use `next-sitemap` for sitemap/robots.txt.
 - **Accessibility:** Use semantic tags, label all form fields, and test with Lighthouse or axe.
+- **Legal Updates:** Modify privacy/terms pages as needed for compliance or business changes.

 ## Best Practices
 - **Follow the assessment-first, risk-mitigation messaging throughout.**